 In 2015, Chris authored a book, “An Introduction to Truck Accident Claims: A Guide to Getting Started.”
 The book is a primer for lawyers interested in trucking litigation, covering topics including the basics of trucking regulations and requirements, and how to prepare for a case involving commercial vehicles, including issues such as Hours of Service regulations, fatigue, maintenance and products liability.
 The book is available free to attorneys.
 To get your copy, visit chrisglover-law.com/book.

 Chris is married to the former Erin Henley, and they have two children, Kaitlyn and Andrew.
+They attend Christ Covenant Church in Buckhead and the family is active in their children’s school, Whitefield Academy.
 Chris is a former adult Sunday school teacher and a former deacon at Montgomery First Baptist Church.
 He is a board member for Urban TREC Homeless Ministry and TREC India Orphanage and is also a member of Alabama Citizens for Constitutional Reform, Jacksonville State University Alumni Association’s Montgomery Chapter and the Jacksonville State University Alumni Association Advisory Board.
 In addition, Chris is a former baseball coach for Dixie Youth Baseball and a former YMCA football coach.